danieletomarchio/Parsimonious-MV-HMRMs-with-fixed-and-random-covariates/README.md

 ### Arguments ###

-* Extract.bestM: The output of the function extract.bestM().
+* Extract.bestM: The output of the extract.bestM() function.

 ## filt.init ##